npmcdn-to-unpkg-bot/generator-javascript-library/README.md

  - A release will be created on github, along with the appropriate tag.
 A changelog will be generated describing the changes to the library.
  - Your library will be built and published on NPM.
 You can install it via `npm install` and dowload the browser build on npmcdn.com.

-**Important:** This will release a 1.0.0 version on NPM.
-If your library is not yet ready, it may be better to start with a 0.1.0 version. semantic-release does not support this, so you'll have to publish this version yourself.
+*This will release a 1.0.0 version on NPM.* If your library is not yet ready, it may be better to start with a 0.1.0 version. semantic-release does not support this, so you'll have to publish this version yourself.
 After commiting, before pushing, change the "version" field in package.json to 0.0.0 and run this:
 ```bash
 npm version minor
 npm publish